 In the Authentication screen, you will need to input two parameters: Client ID and Client Secret.

-To get the Client ID and the Client Secret.
-Visit this URL and log in to your Gmail Account if asked.
+To get the Client ID and the Client Secret, visit Google API Console and log in to your Gmail Account if asked.

 Select Create Project and then Continue.